 Small and medium-sized enterprises (SMEs) are likely to represent over 99% of all national enterprises while approximately 50% of national GDP and 50% of jobs are generated by SMEs in many economies.
 Whether you later work for an SME or are in contact with them from the perspective of a larger organisation, an understanding of the value of SMEs and an appreciation of the government's perspective on SME policies (eg new start-ups, small business growth, and innovation) are essential for a well-equipped working citizen of the world.
 The module examines small business management realities through a visit to a small enterprise: how do small business owners manage their businesses?
 Is it the same as in large companies?
 If not, why not?
 Different types of small enterprise such as social enterprises, high-tech companies and family businesses are studied to identify their specific issues.
 After covering small business management realities and enterprise diversity, the module scrutinises government policy and the measures that can be taken to foster entrepreneurship and small enterprise growth.
 Finally, you will find out what it takes to be an entrepreneur and start your own innovative business.

-This module, on one hand, explores issues of culture and examines their relevance to international management, and in addition it will develop your skills of research, analysis, observation and communication in multi-cultural contexts.
-The module, on the other hand, also examines international business environments and internationalisation strategies.
-The former includes studying of Regional Economic Integration and institutions such as the World Trade Organisation and their implications for businesses.
-The latter covers internationalisation theories and concepts and how firms could use them to formulate appropriate internationalisation strategies.
-You will work in groups to apply theories and concepts learnt on the module to a real company.
+This module examines international business environments and internationalisation strategies.
+The former includes the study of regional economic integration and institutions such as the World Trade Organisation and their implications for business.
+The latter covers internationalisation theories and concepts and how business could use them to formulate appropriate strategies.
+You will then explore issues of culture and examine its relevance to international management.
+This module also develops your research, analysis, observation and communication skills in multicultural contexts.
+You will work in groups to apply theories and concepts learnt in the module to a real company.

 Here are some of the modules available for you to choose from.
 The choice does vary from year to year.